 just opening my eyes to the facts that I don’t stand a chance if I can’t even win a blog contest.

 The response was phenomenal.
 Dozens of posters replied with encouraging comments along the lines of “don’t give up”.
 My personal favorite was this one, tough-love, but needed I think:

 Everyone on here is so nice and thank goodness for that, I’m a nice person too; however, to Anon (10:53AM), here’s a little tough love: if you’re going to let one competition determine the fate of your writing, then maybe you should leave the profession.
 Leave, grow a thicker skin, grow a better belief in what you have to say, then come back.
 You are your biggest believer.
 If you don’t believe in yourself, no one else ever will.
 Period.

 Ouch.
 Take that, writer with self doubt.
 But this poster (also anonymous) is being firm but fair.
 The number one quality a successful writer needs is not talent, but COURAGE.
 And facing rejection with this kind of pessimism is not courage, but EGO.
 Where is it written that everyone must love your work?
 Success as a writer is a never-ending search for people to whom your work appeals.
 It won’t appeal to everyone.
-Even J.K.
-Rowling has critics.
-And yes, she was rejected many times.
+Even bestsellers have critics.
+And yes, they get rejected many times.

 I have two files full of rejections, one for screenplays and the other, optimistically labeled “other”.
 Sometimes I think I might wallpaper the walls of my office with them.
 You know why?
 Because they are a reminder that I have the one essential quality that most, yes I said most, writers don’t have, that is the courage to send their work out into the world.